Alvor1991/PP5-Sports-Sole/TESTING.md

 * AC2: Form includes fields for name, email, and message.
 * AC3: User receives confirmation when message is sent successfully.

+### 24. Wishlist/Favorites Feature

+* AC1: Given I am viewing a product, I can click a heart icon to add/remove it from my wishlist.
+* AC2: When I access my profile, I can view all my wishlist items in one dedicated section.
+* AC3: Given I am in my wishlist section, I can easily navigate to product details or remove items.

+### 25. Post-Purchase Product Review System

+* AC1: Given I have received my order, I receive an email invitation to review my purchased items.
+* AC2: When clicking the review link in the email, I can rate the product and write my review.
+* AC3: When viewing products, I can see verified purchase reviews from other customers to help inform my decision.

 ## Code Validation

 ### HTML